-It’s also an easy to install and very easy to use web browser extension.
+Wappalyzer is also an easy to install and easy to use web browser add-on.

-After installing the Wappalyzer extension on your browser, icons will show up in your web browser, next to the site URL allowing you to see which technologies are being used by the sites you visit …
+Once you have installed the Wappalyzer add-on on your browser, icons will show up in your browser menu identifying which software is being used by all the sites you are visiting …

-If you see the WordPress icon displayed on the browser menu (as the above screen shot shows), then the site uses WordPress.
+If you see the WordPress icon displayed on your browser menu (as the above screenshot shows), then the site uses WordPress.